 Strategy Challenge 2009 Performance Next step Promote a green range of prod- ucts in each business area.
 Green Range incorporates state-of- the-art energy and water-efficient appliances.
 Adopt common criteria that are relevant for the Group's major markets and collate sales and profitability.
 Realize the potential of a Green Range offering.
 Define efficiency targets of the product fleet.
 Launch completed in major markets.
 Annually report global Green Range sales and profitability.
 Global Green Range for major appliances accounted for 21% of total sold units and 30% of gross profit for consumer durables.
 Continue to build on the ranges of top environmental performing products.
 Reduce energy consumption in operations by 15%.
 This reduces the Group's CO 2 emissions and improves operating margins.
 The first target focused on behavioral changes, the second focuses on energy management, investments and efficiency.
 Exceeded 2009 objective, saving 24% (14.5) of energy and 163,000 tons of CO2 since 2005.
 Defined new 15% energy-savings target for 2012 compared to 2008 consumption levels.
-The Green Spirit Program has been fully integrated into Electrolux Manufacturing System worldwide. ria into investment routines. • Coordinate global purchasing of Raise awareness among consumers and policymakers of how efficient appliances can reduce total CO 2 emissions.
+The Green Spirit Program has been fully integrated into Electrolux Manufacturing System worldwide.
+Integrate energy-efficiency criteria into investment routines.
+Coordinate global purchasing of efficient technologies.
+Integrate into Electrolux Manufacturing System's performance assessment and site certification as of 2010.
+Transportation: Map CO2 emissions impact and mode of transport group-wide in 2010.
+Define targets in 2010 for water and waste reductions in factories and for reducing the carbon impact from transportation.
+Raise awareness among consumers and policymakers of how efficient appliances can reduce total CO 2 emissions.
 One in three appliances in operation is over 10 years old.
 In Europe, 188 million of the 630 million appliances are inefficient by today's standards.
 The challenge is to convince consumers to exchange these appliances with energy-lean ones, which would result in an annual reduction of 22 Mton CO2.
 Difficulty in measuring the degree the Group has impacted consumer awareness of the role of efficient appliances.
 Performance standards and legislation vary between countries.
 Electrolux supports their global harmonization.
 The North American and European Eco-savings sites, launched in 2008, are ongoing.
 They are on-line services that calculate savings on electricity and water consumption offered by efficient appliances.
 Global launch of Water Savings, an on-line service that calculates individual, regional and national water savings of using dishwashers, compared to washing by hand.
 Dialogue with representatives of governments, policy-makers and intergovernmental organizations.
 Ongoing initiatives directed to policy-makers and awareness-raising.
 Ongoing.